unwire/android-github-browser-sample/doc/NOTES.md

 For the ViewModel testing task, I focused on testing the `RepositorySearchFragmentViewModel`.
 I tested the `RepositorySearchFragmentViewModel` extensively in a new `RepositorySearchFragmentViewModelTest` file.
 Using JUnit's parameterized testing, I covered various scenarios to ensure thorough validation.

 Note that the `FakeGithubService` class became a test dependency for the `RepositorySearchFragmentViewModelTest` class, exposing the `:shared:service:impl` module.
 This intentional decision was made to also test the `FakeGithubService` within the app.
 Although this approach is considered an anti-pattern and not recommended, I wanted to explain my rationale.
 In a real-world scenario, the `FakeGithubService` would ideally reside within the module where it's tested or in a shared testing module.

+### User Details Feature
+To demonstrate my proficiency in Android Jetpack Compose, I've chosen to implement the User Details screen in Compose, adhering to best practices like state-hoisting.
+This decision reflects a commitment to modern Android development standards.